Lawn Mower Service Cost

 • Most services include new oil and a new spark plug.
 Air filters, fuel filters, and blades get replaced if they're too worn to clean.
 Drive belts and cables only get replaced if they're damaged.

-• A proper service takes 1-2 hours for basic work (longer if they find more problems).
+• A proper service takes 1 to 2 hours for basic work (longer if they find more problems).
 Getting your mower serviced properly prevents expensive breakdowns and keeps it running smoothly all season.

 Should I Service My Lawn Mower, or Buy a New One?

-Struggling to figure out if you need a lawnmower service or just a brand new lawnmower?
+Struggling to figure out if you need a lawnmower repair or service, or just a brand new lawnmower?
 Here's how you can figure out what to do:

 • How old is your lawn mower?
 If it's under 5 years old, you should get your lawn mower serviced instead of buying a new one.